mixpanel/mixpanel-react-native/README.md

 ```

 # **setOnce()**
-Set properties on the current user in Mixpanel People, but doesn't overwrite if
+To set properties on the current user in Mixpanel People, but doesn't overwrite if
      there is an existing value.
 It is particularly useful for collecting
      data about the user's initial experience and source, as well as dates
      representing the first time something happened.